iterative/dvc.org/content/docs/command-reference/data/status.md

 this pair of commands shows the status of all paths in a repository.

-The `dvc data status` command only outputs information, it won't modify or change anything in your working directory.
+The `dvc data status` command only outputs information, it won't modify or change anything in your <abbr>workspace</abbr>.
 It's a good practice to check the state of your repository before doing `dvc commit` or `git commit` so that you don't accidentally commit something you don't mean to.

 An example output might look something like follows: